 [Writtne by - Amin]

-It might seem strange yet blunt, but we cannot deny that we work to earn money so that we can put food on the table for the family.
+We cannot deny that we work to earn money so that we can put food on the table for the family.
 However, we also look for job satisfaction, growth opportunity and social recognition from our careers.

 Salary is important because without money we will not be working for a company at all.
-Some people are always after money and would not hesitate to change their job if they are offered a higher salary.
+Some people are always after money and do not hesitate to change their job if they are offered a higher salary.
 However, to others, job satisfaction is equally important as it ensures work-life balance.
 Many people would not compromise their job satisfaction for the money they are offered.
-Many top executives who resign from large corporations to work for smaller companies or to run their own companies are great examples of how much they value job satisfaction over the wages they earn.
+Many top executives, who resign from large corporations in order to work for smaller companies or run their own companies, are great examples of how much they value job satisfaction over the wages they earn.

 Moreover, "growth opportunities" is another aspect people often expect in their careers.
 A moderate salary and a great career growth aspect are far better than a higher salary and no career growth - according to many professionals, and they are prudent enough to envision the future than to run after only money.
 Finally, people often want to be in a career that is socially appreciated and valued.
 For example, a few of my colleagues left high-paid private jobs to take government jobs only because that would give them social recognition, and I quite understand the rationale for their decisions.